JoannaBy/DHSI2019-Stylometry/daily_notes/13th_June.md

 ## What we cover today?

 ### Introduction to stylometry
-* Culling - what is it?
-* Distance measures in stylometry
+* What is classification?
+How does it work?
+  * Training set vs test set
+  * Training the classifier
 * Supervised classification with classify()
 * Taking a close look at the author - rolling.classify()